drivechain-project/docs/bip1-hashrate-escrow.md

 The table below enumerates the new database fields, their size in bytes, and their purpose.
 In general, an escrow designer (for example, a sidechain-designer), is free to choose any value for these.

-{{ Although, it would help if the sidechains were all conceptually tied together, such that an attack on one was comparable to an attack on all of them.
-Possibly we should go the other way on this one, and enforce minimum values of 1000, 2000 for Waiting and Voting. }}
+Note: Fields 6 through 9 have been intentionally removed.
+Previously, this section allowed miners to set and commit to voting/waiting periods.
+However, I have since standardized the periods: withdrawals expire after 6 months (26298 blocks), and they succeed if they ever achieve an ACK score of 13140 or higher.
+I have removed the waiting period, because anyone who adopts a policy of ignoring all withdrawals with fewer than 400 ACKs will automatically gain all of the benefits of the waiting period.
+The justification for this change is that it strongly implies that an attack on any one sidechain is an attack on all of them (in a sense, this change makes the "victimhood" of each sidechain "fungible").

 Field No. | Label | Bytes | Type | Description / Purpose
 ----------|-------|------|------|--------